 Infographics are a powerful way of translating dense strategies, research, science, or data into succinct visual summaries.
-Our main focus areas include health care, partnerships with Indigenous Nations & communities, and climate science.
+Infographics can be static images, or they can be made interactive and "clickable" for the viewer to explore content.

 On the completed infographic, we can place “clickable” bubbles that people can click or hover over and additional data, images, or PDFs pop up.
 Infographics work best when they are a visual summary of content, so this is an excellent way of layering in annotation and sources on the infographic without overcrowding it with content.
 The infographic becomes a hub of resources and links.